-North Carolina drivers who run stop signs or stop lights will likely have to pay a fine.
+North Carolina drivers who get caught running a stop sign or stop light have a number of options for dealing with their ticket.
+But drivers who admit fault or are convicted after a trial will likely have to pay a fine.
 Red light and stop sign violations also add demerit points to a motorist’s driving record.
 This article gives an outline of what the law prohibits and some of the specific consequences of a stop sign or red light ticket.

 Generally, when approaching a stop sign or stop light (whether solid or flashing red), drivers must come to a complete stop prior to the nearest of entering the crosswalk, reaching a marked stop line, or entering the intersection itself.